STANDARD CONDITIONS OF HIRE FOR CLAPHAM VILLAGE HALL

 Sale of Intoxicants – The Village Hall has a licensed bar.
 When a bar has been requested only drinks bought from the bar can be consumed on the premises.
 The hirer and guests are not permitted to bring and consume own alcohol at an event.
 The licensee has the right to close the bar if this occurs and the hirer will forfeit the Indemnity Bond.
 The licensee has the right to ask for proof of age ID.

-If the bar is not requested a hirer can supply his/her own alcohol but it cannot be sold to guests it has to be provided free of charge and will incur a flat rate corkage fee of £300.
+If the hirer prefers to supply his/her own alcohol it cannot be sold to guests unless a TENS Licence has been obtained from the Borough Council.
+Alcohol would have to be provided free of charge and will incur a flat rate Corkage Fee of £200.
 The hirer is responsible for the behaviour of guests and must not encourage drinking games or encourage drunken behaviour.
 The hirer must observe and perform all statutory provisions, regulations and conditions imposed by the Licensing Authority.
 The hirer will also indemnify the Committee from all penalties which may incur in the consequence of any default.

 Dances and Discos – The hirer must sell tickets to a dance or disco before the event.
 On no account may a hirer sell tickets to a disco or dance on the door.
 The hirer must provide a minimum of two Stewards at events to assist in enforcing the regulations and to prevent damage, disorder etc.